nikitalita/canvas-wrap-text/README.md

-# node-canvas-text
+# canvas-wrap-text

-Draws your string on a _canvas_, fit inside of a rectangle.
-I had to make this, because _measureText()_ from node-canvas is unpredictable, and ignores font selectors besides font-size and font-family.
+Draws your string on a _canvas_, fit inside of a rectangle, with linebreaks at appropriate places and optional hyphenation.

 ## Requirements:
 * [node-canvas](https://github.com/Automattic/node-canvas) to draw onto